LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: More Qualitative Results

 \section{More Qualitative Results}

 \myparagraph{MAE Resampler Reconstruction.} To better illustrate what the MAE-pretrained resampler learns, Fig.~\ref{fig:mae_recon} visualizes an example WSI before and after reconstruction.
 The left panel shows the original tile-level feature map, with feature norms encoded as a heatmap over the 2D grid.
 The middle panel shows the masked input used during pretraining, where $75\%$ of the tiles are randomly removed.
 The right panel presents the reconstruction from our resampler decoder.
 Despite the heavy corruption, the model successfully recovers the global tissue layout and the overall magnitude of tile features, supporting our assumption that a small set of latents can faithfully encode the slide-level representation.
-This qualitative result complements the quantitative comparison with the slide-level encoder in Tab.~\ref{tab:ablation_resampler}.
+This qualitative view complements the coverage visualization in Fig.~\ref{fig:covery_and_attention_map} and the latent-quality statistics in Tab.~\ref{tab:pretraining_resampler_comparison}.

-\myparagraph{Latent Diversity and Coverage.} To further analyze the behavior of the resampler latents, Fig.~\ref{fig:latent_diversity} visualizes the Top-$K$ attention maps of multiple latents on the same WSI as we have shown in Fig.~\ref{fig:covery_and_attention_map}.
+\myparagraph{Latent Diversity and Coverage.} To further analyze the behavior of the resampler latents, Fig.~\ref{fig:latent_diversity} visualizes Top-$K$ attention maps for multiple latents on the same WSI, complementing Fig.~\ref{fig:covery_and_attention_map}.
 In Fig.~\ref{fig:latent_diversity}, different latents focus on distinct tissue regions and morphological patterns.
 At the same time, they cover most of the slide, matching the high coverage reported in Sec.~\ref{sec:results}.
-Compared with the aggregate statistics in Fig.~\ref{fig:latent_diversity} and Tab.~\ref{tab:ablation_resampler}, this qualitative view confirms that the resampler indeed “glances” over the whole WSI and allocates different latents to complementary visual contexts rather than redundantly attending to the same locations.
+Fig.~\ref{fig:latent_diversity} confirms that the resampler indeed “glances” over the whole WSI and allocates different latents to complementary visual contexts rather than redundantly attending to the same locations.